praveennhiremath/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

 ## Task 1: Create Graph Metadata Tables

 In this task, we will create a set of metadata tables that we will use to store the information we need to perform community detection in the next lab.
-We will create one table called `TABLESET_TABLES` that will contain a list of all of the tables that were used in the workload capture and how many times each table was accessed and/or participated in a join.
-A second table called `TABLE_MAP` will be used to store the affinities between pairs of tables.
+We will create one table called `NODES` that will contain a list of all of the tables that were used in the workload capture and how many times each table was accessed and/or participated in a join.
+A second table called `EDGES` will be used to store the affinities between pairs of tables.
 Later, when we create a graph, the first table will describe the vertices, and the second table will describe the edges.

 1. Create the graph metadata tables by running the following statements - make sure you run these in your `TKDRADATA` SQL Worksheet (not the `ADMIN` user's worksheet):

     ```text
-    <copy>drop table tableset_tables;
+    <copy>drop table nodes;
-    drop table table_map;
+    drop table edges;

-    create table tableset_tables
+    create table nodes
     ( table_set_name       varchar2(128)
     , schema               varchar2(128)
     , table_name           varchar2(128)